-Other income, net mainly consists of (i) government subsidies, (ii) non-refundable service fees from terminated consulting projects, (iii) referral commission, and (iv) interest expenses.
+Other income, net mainly consists of (i) tax subsidies and deductions, (ii) non-refundable service fees received from terminated consulting projects, (iii) sales commission received, and (iv) interest expenses.

-Our other income decreased from US\$155,475 in 2021 to US\$131,790 in 2022, primarily due to the decrease of referral commissions received for client referrals.
+Our other income decreased from US\$155,475 in 2021 to US\$131,790 in 2022, primarily due to the decrease of sales commissions received for client referrals.